 Increasingly, graphic design and web design go hand-in-hand.
 Magazines must have an online presence, and so do newspapers, grocery stores, hospitals, and other kinds of business and institutions.
-Therefore, the graphic designers must create and maintain a consistent look and feel across many disciplines.
+Therefore, graphic designers must create and maintain a consistent look and feel across many disciplines.
 Most often, the digital design guides how the rest of the identity is created and executed.

 Graphic design is not just pretty or pretty's sake.
 It is a crucial part of commerce and life.

 It's impossible to consider graphic design without referring some of the greats of the industry.
 While there are hundreds of talented designers over time, the following five men created work that defines the industry:

 - Saul Bass: If you've ever seen a Hitchcock film, it's likely you know the design skills of Saul Bass.
 His work on North by Northwest and Psycho was truly exceptional, as was other work for directors including Billy Wilder, Stanly Kubrick, and Otto Preminger.
 Bass is also responsible for some of the most famous logos in brand history, including Bell System, AT&T, Continental Airlines, and United Airlines.